fsharp/fslang-design/RFCs/FS-1006-struct-tuples.md

     let f (struct (x,y)) = x+y
 ```

-The "structness" of tuple types would be propagated through
-the F# type inference process through unification of structness annotations.
+The "structness" of tuple types would be propagated through the F# type inference process.
 So, for example

 ```fsharp
 let origin2 = origin
 ```

 would infer that ``origin2`` has type ``struct (int * int)``.
 Otherwise, wherever possible, the existing design of F# tuples applies.

 No code would be generic over structness, so